Skip to Content

 • Obeying traffic rules keeps you safe and makes roads safer for everyone.
 It lowers the chance of accidents a lot.

-Why Do Bicycle and Pedestrians Go with Traffic Not Against in Fort Myers?
+Why Do Bicycles and Pedestrians Go with Traffic, Not Against It, in Fort Myers?

 Legal Requirements for Cyclists and Pedestrians